 How to do the Seated Reverse Fly

-The overhead pulldown activates and strengthens lat muscle that helps you improve back posture.
+The overhead pulldown activates and strengthens the lat muscle, which helps you improve back posture.

 It is the same as the lat pulldown but without weights.